The House Without a Christmas Tree: Plot synopsis

 In fictional Clear River, Nebraska in 1946, 10-year-old Addie Mills is a lonely child who wears large horn-rimmed glasses, living in a plain, ordinary house with her widowed father James and her loving paternal grandmother.

 Addie's mother died from pneumonia a few months after she was born, and her embittered father wonders why his beloved wife had to die rather than their sickly baby.
 Her first name is taken from her father's middle name, but his only interaction with Addie seems to be in frequent corrections of her.
 There has never been a Christmas tree in the Mills home since his wife's death, although Addie constantly challenges this omission.

-Addie finally wins her class Christmas tree in a supervised contest between Gloria Cott and herself...via a guessing technique learned from her father.
+Addie finally wins her class Christmas tree in a supervised contest between Gloria Cott and herself by using a guessing technique learned from her father.
 When she brings the prize home, both she and her grandmother are delighted at the prospect of their first Christmas with a tree.
 James angrily orders the tree removed; he even accuses Addie of cheating Gloria to win it.
 His mother speaks up, reminding him that the house belongs to her; he responds by threatening to take Addie and move out, leaving her alone in the house.
 Late that night, Addie sneaks the tree out of the house and surreptitiously donates it to Gloria—the only other student in her class who also goes treeless at Christmas, since the Cotts are too poor to afford one.

 The next morning, James delivers some cookies (baked by his mother) to the Cott residence.
-Seeing their new tree, he recognizes it as the same one his daughter had brought home...and which he had demanded she get rid of.
+Seeing their new tree, he recognizes it as the same one his daughter had brought home.
 James, realizing just how selfish and unkind he has been towards his daughter, rethinks his position.
 That afternoon, James comes home with a tree and several boxes of ornaments, except a star.
-James goes up to the attic and brings down just such a star as he had not brought home, much more magnificently-made than the one Addie had created for her prize tree.
+James goes up to the attic and brings down a much more magnificent star than the one Addie had created for her prize tree.
 As Addie admires the star, her father reveals that her mother had crafted it especially for her much-longed-for baby's first Christmas.
 Then he lifts Addie up, allowing her to place her star on the tree.

 An adult Addie narrates over the final scene; over the ensuing years, her grandmother dies, and Addie moves away to a big city, but returns to Clear River each year to spend Christmas with her father, who always has a Christmas tree waiting, upon which to place the beloved star.